 Better protection against contaminants

-Water filters can reduce chlorine, heavy metals, bacteria, pesticides, microplastics and other unwanted substances that can occur in both municipal water and well water. -
+Water filters can reduce chlorine, heavy metals, bacteria, pesticides, microplastics, and other unwanted substances that may occur in both municipal water and well water. -

-Activated carbon reduces chlorine taste and organic compounds, which gives fresher drinking water and better taste in coffee, tea and cooking. -
+Activated carbon reduces chlorine taste and organic compounds, resulting in fresher drinking water and better taste in coffee, tea, and cooking. -

 Environmental benefits

-Filtered tap water reduces the need for bottled water and thus plastic consumption and transport emissions. -
+Filtered tap water reduces the need for bottled water and thereby plastic consumption and transport emissions. -

 Financial savings over time

-Investing in a water purification system can reduce the cost of bottled water and at the same time protect household appliances from limescale and particle deposits. -
+Investing in a water purification system can reduce the cost of bottled water while also protecting household appliances against limescale and particle buildup. -

-There are systems for kitchen washing, whole houses, cabins, clinics and mobile solutions for travel and emergency situations.
+There are systems for kitchen sinks, entire homes, cabins, clinics, and mobile solutions for travel and emergency preparedness.

 Examples of modern water purification solutions

-Aquaphor systems have been developed for effective filtration of chlorine, heavy metals and particles through multi-stage carbon and fiber technology.
-Undercounter models provide continuous access to filtered water, while jug systems provide flexible use in smaller households.
+Aquaphor systems are designed for effective filtration of chlorine, heavy metals, and particles through multi-stage carbon and fiber technology.
+Under-sink models provide continuous access to filtered water, while pitcher systems offer flexible use in smaller households.

-Whole-house systems combine particle filters, active carbon and UV disinfection to provide complete protection for all water outlets in the home, which is particularly useful for well water and cabins.
+Whole-house systems combine particle filtration, activated carbon, and UV disinfection to provide complete protection for all water outlets in the home, which is especially useful for well water and cabins.

 Reverse osmosis systems for maximum purification